 Of course, you should not blindly copy my shapes, but try to create your own pattern of light and shadow.
 I believe this technique is not difficult, but the result depends on your stick-to-itiveness.
-Red eye is a sign that you're a stubborn designer ;-)
+Red eye is a sign that you're a stubborn designer!

 Now create a smooth transition on the right edge of the ice cube.
 We will use another technique, Blend Art Brushes and Dynamic Art Brushes.
 Now we'll create Blend Art Brushes.
-Take the Ellipse Tool (L) and create a circle of dark brown color, with the Direct Selection Tool (A) pull the right point to the right.
+Take the Ellipse Tool (L) and create a circle of dark brown color, and with the Direct Selection Tool (A) pull the right point to the right.

 Now create a new circle of the same color.

 Art Brush has this property in Adobe Illustrator CS5 only, unfortunately.
 How did I do without this property before?
-I just had to change the original shape of the brush a few times, then saved as an Art Brush, and so on until I achieved an acceptable result.
-It does may take several attempts.
-Now with the help of the Pen Tool (P) or Pencil Tool (N) create a line along the right edge of the ice cube and apply it to your brush.
+I just had to change the original shape of the brush a few times, then save as an Art Brush, and so on until I achieved an acceptable result.
+It may take several attempts.
+Now with the help of the Pen Tool (P) or Pencil Tool (N), create a line along the right edge of the ice cube and apply it to your brush.

 Now you can dynamically change the distribution of the thickness of the brush along the path, controlling the position of the guides in the Art Brushes dialogue window.

-Keep the object selected, go to Object > Expand and fill the obtained shape with a linear gradient.
+Keep the object selected, go to Object > Expand and fill the obtained shape with a Linear Gradient.

-With the help of the Direct Selection Tool (A) select the points at the ends of the bottom object and move them as shown below.
+With the help of the Direct Selection Tool (A), select the points at the ends of the bottom object and move them as shown below.

-With the Ellipse Tool (L) create an ellipse and rotate it as shown below.
-Fill the ellipse with a radial gradient, consisting of orange and shades of brown.
+With the Ellipse Tool (L), create an Ellipse and Rotate it as shown below.
+Fill the ellipse with a Radial Gradient, consisting of orange and shades of brown.